samueltobler/mcc/README.md

 - Calibration accuracy
 - Miscalibration

-These functions can be applied on performance-judgement-based on 4-point Likert scale data (yes / rather yes / rather no / no) or on performance-judgement-based on binary data (yes / no).
+These functions can be applied to performance judgment based on 4-point Likert scale data (yes / rather yes / rather no / no) or on performance judgment based on binary data (yes / no).

 Additionally, commonly used functions in the literature for calibration accuracy are available as well.
 These correspond to: